 Pros: The main argument in favor of a monthly annuity is financial security.
 You're guaranteed a regular, lifelong income.
 When you die, your spouse will receive a widow's or widower's pension.
 Children in full-time education will receive a child's pension.
 An annuity is also the simplest option because you don't need any financial or investment know-how – the pension fund takes care of your retirement savings for you.

 Cons: In contrast to a lump-sum withdrawal, a lifelong pension is affected by the conversion rate.
 Together with the accumulated retirement savings, the conversion rate defines the amount of pension earned.
 Inflation should also be kept in mind because it decreases buying power.
 On top of this, your annuity will be taxed in full as income.
-Should you die early, the remainder of your retirement savings goes to the pension fund, not to your heirs.
+And if you die early and do not leave behind a spouse or civil partner, the remainder of your retirement savings goes to the pension fund, not to your heirs.

 Pros: If you have your retirement savings paid out as a lump sum rather than an annuity, you enjoy total flexibility.
 For example, you could invest the money yourself, pay off your mortgage or make some long-held wishes come true.
 All of what's left after you die goes to your heirs.
 You'll also save on taxes over the long term: when they're paid out, your retirement savings are taxed separately from any other income at a lower rate (usually 5-15%).
 Depending on how you invest, you could compensate for inflation by generating higher returns.

-Cons: The biggest disadvantage of a lump sum compared with an annuity is that you bear all the risksf yourself.
-If you invest the money, the stability and size of your income depend on the investment strategy you choose – and you don't know how many years your savings will have to last.
+Cons: The biggest disadvantage of a lump sum compared with an annuity is that you bear all the risks yourself.
+The stability of the invested capital and the resulting amount of income generated depend on which investment strategy you choose.
+And you don't know how many years your savings will have to last.
 You might get your calculations wrong and/or expect too much when it comes to returns.
 You'll need a little courage to take risks, time to plan, and an eye for a good investment – or a good advisor.

 Smaller amounts of retirement assets are often drawn as a lump sum, medium-sized amounts as an annuity, and larger amounts as a mix of the two.
 Every pension fund is required by law to allow its members to draw at least 25% of their mandatory benefits as a lump sum, but many are prepared to pay out as much as half or even all of them as a lump sum.
 By mixing an annuity and a lump sum, you combine their respective opportunities and risks.
 The lump sum can go toward realizing your dreams, while the regular annuity provides you with a fixed income.
 Most pension funds leave it up to you how you draw your pension.
 There are various strategies for deciding what's right for you.